 All applications that are considered for funding will be subject to a programmatic review.
-The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety, and, if applicable, past performance and priority area review.
-OVW reserves the right to deduct points from applications for the following reasons:
+The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety, and, if applicable, past performance and statutory consideration review.
+OVW reserves the right to add up to 10 points to applications substantively addressing one or more priorities, and deduct points from applications for the following reasons:

-- 1. Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 50 points) - 2.
-Out-of-scope and unallowable activities (deduct up to 25 points) - 3.
-Past performance (deduct up to 25 points) - 4.
-Formatting and Technical Requirements (deduct up to 5 points)
+- 1. Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 25 points). - 2.
+Out-of-scope and unallowable activities (deduct up to 25 points). - 3.
+Past performance (deduct up to 25 points). - 4.
+Formatting and Technical Requirements (deduct up to 5 points).